How To Apply

 4. All official transcripts

 While interviews are not mandatory, ITP encourages as many applicants as possible to visit the program.
 Group interviews are conducted in December through February.
+We do expect to see everyone living in the tri-state area to come in for a group interview, even if you came for an open house.
 These interviews give applicants the opportunity to see the physical space, to view student work on display, and to meet current students and staff/faculty.
 The interviews also allow us to learn more about you.
+Below are the dates for the Group Interviews.
+Any and all ITP applicants are encouraged to attend.
+We will not be able to do individual Skype interviews.
+Again, participating in a group interview is not mandatory, but we hope to see the majority of you, especially those of you who live in or near the New York area.
+The following is the group interview schedule for Fall 2016 application:

 The Creative Portfolio